brandonrobertz/autoscrape-py/README.md

 *This is a work in progress.* The initial prototype version uses brute force with a set of configuration options.
 Machine learning and, finally, reinforcement learning models are being developed.

+This is an implementation of the web scraping framework described in the upcoming paper, _Robust Web Scraping in the Public Interest with AutoScrape_ in [Proceedings of Computation + Journalism Symposium 2019](http://cplusj.org/).

 ## Setup & Dependencies

 You need to have geckodriver installed.
 You can do that here: